ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 - Mesh network.
 A router. (default)
 - Star network.
 A nonrouting device, also known as a host or sleepy host.

-In the application, choose from two supported interface classes:
+In the application, choose from the following interface classes:

 - For 6LoWPAN-ND based network, use `LoWPANNDInterface`.
 - For Wi-SUN FAN based network, use `WisunInterface`.